kristianmandrup/cream/README.markdown

 * Integrate all these sub-systems
 * Provide generators that can auto-configure your Rails 3 app with these sub-systems for a given ORM

-_UPDATE_: 1.
-Dec 2010
-Rhe 'full_config' generator ha snow been tested in a fresh Rails 3.0.3 app and works with the following orms:
-* active_record
-* mongoid

-I will shortly go through the other ORMs and create Rails 3 demo apps for each with instructions.

 ## Rails 3 demo apps with Cream

-The following Rails 3 demo apps use Cream 0.7.7 and above and were created Dec 1.
+The following Rails 3 demo apps use Cream 0.7.7 and above and were created around Dec 1.
 2010

 * [Cream app with Active Record](https://github.com/kristianmandrup/cream-app-active_record)
 * [Cream app with Mongoid](https://github.com/kristianmandrup/cream-app-mongoid)
 * [Cream app with Mongo Mapper](https://github.com/kristianmandrup/cream-app-mongo_mapper)

-## Status

-[CanCan permits demo](https://github.com/kristianmandrup/cancan-permits-demo) is a recent Rails 3 app I created to demonstrate configuration of a Rails 3 app using
-*cancan-permits* and *cancan-rest-links*.
-I will build on this in the near future to provide a full Rails 3 app with all the cream features enabled.
-Stay tuned!
-Or even better, help me create such template/tutorial projects ;)

-### Update Nov 28, 2010

-Finally cream again installs from a clean base without any dependency problems :) I just switched to Ruby 1.9.3-dev and tested cream from a clean ruby gems.

 ## Authentication systems